KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 <img src="https://github.com/KylinKang/BENG183/blob/master/Screen%20Shot%202018-12-14%20at%202.20.37%20AM.png" alt="drawing" width="400"/>

 [Figure.1](https://www.ncbi.nlm.nih.gov/pubmed/22955991) Overview of ChIP-seq workflow and antibody characterization procedures.
 (A) Steps for which specific ENCODE guidelines are presented in this document are indicated in red.
-For other steps, standard ENCODE protocols exist that should be validated and optimized for each new cell line/tissue type or sonicator. (*) A commonly used but optional step. **Figure by ChIP-seq guidelines and practices of the ENCODE and modENCODE consortia.**
+For other steps, standard ENCODE protocols exist that should be validated and optimized for each new cell line/tissue type or sonicator. **Figure by ChIP-seq guidelines and practices of the ENCODE and modENCODE consortia.**

 #### 1) Advantage of ChIP Sequencing<a name="2311"></a>